Monday, 26 June 2017

 “We’re Jenny Graham's Parents, well done you’ve finished!”

 I was gobsmacked – it was 5.45 am and complete strangers were welcoming me back.
 I'd just ridden for 25 hours and 150 miles.
 In total the route took me 4 days, 20 hours and 46 minutes, fully 32 hours quicker than in 2015.
 The enormity of this sunk in and my foul mood of earlier forgotten.
+It felt like I'd done a different route to be honest, thanks to the dry trails, largely dry weather and views.
 Soon after Phil FT appeared.
 Handshakes were exchanged, coffee was drunk.
 Doro Maurizio appeared, then Craig Mac.
 It was over and sleep beckoned.

 The day was spent sleeping and eating.
 People gathered in the café as they got back.
 Some of the front runners were there.
 Stories were exchanged and hands shaken.
 Pete MacNeil had got the jump on Alan the previous morning.
 Florian Ponzio hadn’t stopped since Ullapool and beaten them both.
 Bob and Jenny were back and had also rode through the night.
 I'd been close to Alan at one point the previous day but my painfully slow progress in the dark meant he beat me back by several hours.
 Ian and Pete finished that day too.
 Others appeared the next morning at breakfast.
 I was happy, everyone I’d met had made it and all said the same – amazing trails, (mainly) amazing weather and good company.
 The dryness and views meant it was almost like doing a different ride to last year - hence my rapid progress.
 So another memorable experience and all thanks to Alan Goldsmith putting in the time and effort to create a fabulous route and gathering a group of like minded people together to ride it.
 Bravo!